dmiller/clojure-clr-next/_drafts/2024-12-25-STM-design.md

 I'm going to ignore some aspects of Refs and transations such as validators and watchers.
 And I'm going to ignore agents.
 Though they are important tools in using Refs, they are incidental to the main logic of the STM implementation.

-## Design thinking
+## Design thinking - in reverse

-I don't want to derive all of MVCC from first principles, but a little thinking through scenarios will help motivate what we are going to see in the code.
+I don't want to derive all of MVCC from first principles.
+In fact, the analysis below is really reverse design; I looked at the code and came up with rationales.
+So let's get started.

 The timeline of Ref values proceeds in discrete steps.
 Any given point, in the world outside of any ongoing transaction, we see a consistent set of values across all the Refs that have been created.
 There may be transactions running, but we do not see anything they are up to until they commit.
 When a transaction commits, it will update the Ref world atomically; from the point of view of anyone outside that transaction, the changes will appear to have happened all at once.
 We will never see a state where only a subset of the changes to Ref values made by the transaction have been applied.

 Internally to transactions and to the Refs themselves, timestamps are used to keep track of the order of events.
 Timestamps are integers and are monotically increasing with time.
 Transactions get assigned timestamps when they are created, when they are forced to retry execution after a conflict and when they commit.
-They are used internally to determine the relative age of transactions.
-In addition, the value currently assigned to a Ref will have a timestamp associated with it, in fact, the timestamp assigned to the commit action that set the value.
+The timestamps are used internally to determine the relative age of transactions.
+In addition, the value currently assigned to a Ref will have a timestamp associated with it, the timestamp assigned to the commit action that set the value.
 For reasons we will go into later, a Ref can keep a history of values with older timestamps.
 A snapshot of the "Ref world" would be a set of values in effect at a particular time.

 Let's say we have Refs `r1`, `r2`, and `r3` with the following histories, indicated with the notation '<value, timestamp>':